discretize/discretize-guides/builds/guardian/seraph-firebrand/index.md

               }}
       >

-      **This build deals less damage than the seraph version, but gains more boon duration which allows it to be played with lower AR (typically you want a minimum of 60% to play <Trait name="Legendary Lore"/>).
-If you have higer AR but dont want to play Seraph you can swap to <Item id="24765"/> and replace your <Item id="24624"/> with <Item id="24560"/> for some more damage (this will start to overcap on <Condition name="Burning"/> duration, so you will also need some Seraph pieces).**  Check the build section for some common gear variations.
+      **This build deals less damage than the seraph version, but gains more boon duration which allows it to be played with lower Agony Resistance (typically you want a minimum of 60% to play <Trait name="Legendary Lore"/>).
+If you have higer Agony Resistance but dont want to play Seraph you can swap to <Item id="24765"/> and replace your <Item id="24624"/> with <Item id="24560"/> for some more damage (this will start to overcap on <Condition name="Burning"/> duration, so you will also need some Seraph pieces).**  Check the build section for some common gear variations.
 You can also use our [gear optimizer](https://discretize.github.io/discretize-gear-optimizer/) for more variants!
       </Character>
-      <Character title="Seraph 203 AR"
+      <Character title="Seraph 203 Agony Resistance"
                   gear={{ "profession": "Guardian",
                   "weight":"Heavy", "gear":[
                   "Seraph",